 First and foremost, therapy can be effective for many situations or issues.
-Sometimes, clients won't feel comfortable or supported, in the ways needed, with their counselor.
+Sometimes, clients won't feel comfortable or supported in the ways they're needing.
 If you don't feel like you're meeting your goals, we can talk to address other avenues for change.

 Do you offer a sliding scale?

-We want to hear your concerns, and if you have any immediate questions regarding payment for services provided, please reach our office line at:
+I want to hear your concerns, and if you have any immediate questions regarding payment for services provided, please email or call me directly--

 (located at the top of this page)